mingansun/ExprX/README.md

-# DiffX - an R package to streamline interspecies differential expression analysis
+ExprX - an R package to streamline interspecies differential expression analysis